Eventual-Inc/Daft/docs/source/docs/learn/user_guides/intro-dataframes.rst

 We are also constantly looking to improve Daft and add more Expression functionality.
 Please contribute to the project with your ideas and code if you have an Expression in mind!

-The next section on :doc:`data-processing-with-expressions` will provide a much deeper look at the Expressions that Daft provides.
+The next section on :doc:`expressions` will provide a much deeper look at the Expressions that Daft provides.

 What now?
 ---------

 This introduction covered the bare basics of interacting with Daft.
 The rest of the user guide will build on these basics and show you the features which really make Daft shine!

-We suggest reading in detail the next section on :doc:`data-processing-with-expressions`, but other sections of the guide can be read in order of necessity.
+We suggest reading in detail the next section on :doc:`expressions`, but other sections of the guide can be read in order of necessity.